kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 <img src="/images1/4barlinkage1.png" width="300">
 <img src="/images1/4barlinkage2.png" width="300">

 - (Above) A 4-bar linkage system I 3D printed!
 It does work, too, but it's tiny.
 We also had to make a BOM for it, and exploded views, etc. Used Solidworks.
+I also did a mock physical prototype with metal rods and basic MIG welds.

 ## Art Makerspaces (Maker/hacker scene)
 - Community Woodshop (LA);  took 2 classes there (cutting boards and bowls or something?)
 (LA)